 Nakamurake displays many typical characteristics of a wealthy Okinawan farmer's residence, such as a red tiled roof with statues of shisa, lion like creatures that ward off evil spirits and are omnipresent in Okinawa, and a stone wall and high trees for protection against the frequent typhoons.
 It is recommended to combine a visit to Nakamurake with a visit to the nearby Nakagusuku Castle Ruins.

 Like the nearby castle ruins, the Nakamurake Residence is not served by public transportation.
 The closest bus stops are about two kilometers or a 30-40 minute walk away.
-The most convenient among them is Kishaba (喜舎場), served by highway bus number 111 and 113 (30 minutes, 800 yen from Naha Bus Center, 45 minutes, 920 yen from Naha Airport) with 1-3 connections per hour.
+The most convenient among them is Kishaba (喜舎場), served by most buses that run along the Okinawa Expressway, including lines 111 and 117 (30 minutes, 800 yen from Naha Bus Center, 45 minutes, 920 yen from Naha Airport, multiple buses/hour).